chriswk/fastify-session-knex-store/README.md

   fastify.register(fastifyCookie);
   fastify.register(fastifySession, {
     store: new KnexStore({ client: new Knex({
-        client: 'pg' // or the other options supported by knex
+        client: 'postgresql', // or the other options supported by knex
         connection: {
             host: DB_HOST,
             port: DB_PORT,